great-expectations/great_expectations/docs/terms/profiler.md

 ### Relationship to other objects

 A Profiler builds an Expectation Suite from one or more Data Assets.
-It usually also <TechnicalTag relative="../" tag="validation" text="Validates" /> the data against the newly-generated Expectation Suite to return a <TechnicalTag relative="../" tag="validation_result" text="Validation Result" />.
+Many Profiler workflows will also include a step that <TechnicalTag relative="../" tag="validation" text="Validates" /> the data against the newly-generated Expectation Suite to return a <TechnicalTag relative="../" tag="validation_result" text="Validation Result" />.

 ## Use cases

 <CreateHeader/>

-Profilers come into use when it is time to create Expectations for your project.
-At this point in your workflow you can create a new Profiler, or use an existing one to generate Expectations from a <TechnicalTag relative="../" tag="batch" text="Batch" /> of data.
+Profilers come into use when it is time to configure Expectations for your project.
+At this point in your workflow you can configure a new Profiler, or use an existing one to generate Expectations from a <TechnicalTag relative="../" tag="batch" text="Batch" /> of data.

-For details on how to create a customized Profiler, see our guide on [how to create a new expectation suite using rule based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).
+For details on how to configure a customized Rule-Based Profiler, see our guide on [how to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).

-For instructions on how to use a Profiler to generate Expectations from data, see our guide on [how to create and edit Expectations with a Profiler](../guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md).
+For instructions on how to use a `UserConfigurableProfiler` to generate Expectations from data, see our guide on [how to create and edit Expectations with a Profiler](../guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md).

 ## Features